4 Painless Ways To Stay Motivated To Save More Money

 I’m telling you, the teeny tiniest changes you make to your budget add up big time over time.

-The issue is that staying motivated to be make those small changes consistently can become daunting.
+The issue is that it isn’t easy to stay motivated to save more money.
+Making changes even small and being consistent can become daunting.

 Bad money choices are just that: bad.
 And, like most other bad habits they are hard to break.